imanghafoori1/laravel-temp-tag/README.md

 Then you put a temporary tag on them and check to see if the model has the tag.

+**Note:** You can also store some additional json data, for example why the user was banned, or who banned the user.

 ### Keynotes: